igoravl/TfsCmdlets/docs/cmdlets/Git/Policy/Get-TfsGitPolicyType.md

----
+﻿---
-title: Get-TfsTeamBoardCardRule
+title: Get-TfsGitPolicyType
-breadcrumbs: [ "Work" ]
+breadcrumbs: [ "Git", "Policy" ]
-parent: "Work"
+parent: "Git.Policy"
-description: "Gets one or more team board card rules."
+description: "Gets one or more Git branch policies supported by the given team project."
 remarks:
 parameterSets:
-  "_All_": [ Board, Collection, Project, Team ]
+  "_All_": [ Collection, PolicyType, Project ]
   "__AllParameterSets":
-    Board:
+    PolicyType:
       type: "object"
       position: "0"
     Collection:
       type: "object"
     Project:
       type: "object"
-    Team:
-      type: "object"
 parameters:
-  - name: "Board"
+  - name: "PolicyType"
-    description: "Specifies the board name.
+    description: "Specifies the display name or ID of the policy type.
 Wildcards are supported.
-When omitted, returns card rules for all boards in the given team."
+When omitted, all policy types supported by the given team project are returned."
     globbing: false
     position: 0
     type: "object"
+    aliases: [ Name ]
     defaultValue: "*"
-  - name: "Team"
+  - name: "Name"
-    description: "Specifies the name of the Team, its ID (a GUID), or a Microsoft.TeamFoundation.Core.WebApi.WebApiTeam object to connect to.
-When omitted, it defaults to the connection set by Connect-TfsTeam (if any).
-For more details, see the Get-TfsTeam cmdlet."
+    description: "Specifies the display name or ID of the policy type.
+Wildcards are supported.
+When omitted, all policy types supported by the given team project are returned.This is an alias of the PolicyType parameter."
     globbing: false
-    pipelineInput: "true (ByValue)"
+    position: 0
     type: "object"
+    aliases: [ Name ]
+    defaultValue: "*"
   - name: "Project"
     description: "Specifies the name of the Team Project, its ID (a GUID), or a Microsoft.TeamFoundation.Core.WebApi.TeamProject object to connect to.
 When omitted, it defaults to the connection set by Connect-TfsTeamProject (if any).
 For more details, see the Get-TfsTeamProject cmdlet."
     globbing: false
+    pipelineInput: "true (ByValue)"
     type: "object"
   - name: "Collection"
     description: "Specifies the URL to the Team Project Collection or Azure DevOps Organization to connect to, a TfsTeamProjectCollection object (Windows PowerShell only), or a VssConnection object.
 You can also connect to an Azure DevOps Services organizations by simply providing its name instead of the full URL.
 For more details, see the Get-TfsTeamProjectCollection cmdlet.
 When omitted, it defaults to the connection set by Connect-TfsTeamProjectCollection (if any)."